 (b) democratic and racial

-(c) democratic ad non-racial
+(c) democratic and non-racial

 (d) autocratic and racial.

-32.“There is a languid, emerald sea.
+32. “There is a languid, emerald sea.

-where the sole inhabitant is me ……. .”
+where the sole inhabitant is me …….”
 [Hint: Amanda]

 Choose the correct synonyms for the underlined word.